-Conjunctive Management may include, but is not limited to:
+Conjunctive Management may include, but is not limited to, the following:

-- Surface water appropriations that encourage recharge during either the irrigation or nonirrigation season, or temporary excess flow appropriations for recharge - Develop new infrastructure (e.g. dams or canals) that may include groundwater recharge projects, and recovery when appropriate - Temporarily transfer surface water appropriations within the District to streamflow augmentation, instream flow appropriations, or an instream use^[2] - Develop other groundwater projects for the purpose of providing net accretions to the river - Facilitate contractual agreements between water users - Reduce consumptive use by permanently or temporarily retiring irrigated land
+- Transfer existing surface water appropriations or apply for new appropriations for groundwater recharge or intentional recharge, and recovery when appropriate, in existing canals during the irrigation or non-irrigation season; temporary permits can be issued for the diversion of flows in excess of existing appropriations, which would occur outside of the irrigation season - Develop new infrastructure (e.g. dams or canals) that may include groundwater recharge or intentional recharge projects, and recovery when appropriate - Temporarily transfer existing surface water appropriations within the NRD to streamflow augmentation, instream flow appropriations, or an instream use15 - Develop other groundwater projects for the purpose of providing net accretions to the river - Facilitate contractual agreements between water users - Reduce consumptive use by permanently or temporarily retiring irrigated land.
+Explore other options.

-The Upper Platte River Basin NRDs and NeDNR will mutually develop procedures to determine when and where projects can be carried out (for example determining and communicating when and where excess flows are available), procedures for carrying out projects (permitting, contracting, and payment procedures), tracking projects and maintaining data records, sharing data, cooperating with other entities wishing to utilize excess flows, and methods for determining benefits from projects (annually for IMP/Basin-Wide Plan/PRRIP reporting and for Robust Review purposes).
-Techniques which can be actively managed and returned to the stream do have benefits over those that are passive (timing and volume of return is uncontrolled, unmanaged, unknown).
+The Upper Platte River Basin NRDs and NeDNR will mutually develop procedures for conducting conjunctive management projects.
+These procedures may include details on communicating when and where excess flows are available; permitting, contracting, and payment processes; tracking projects and maintaining data records; sharing data; cooperating with other entities wishing to utilize excess flows; and methods for determining benefits from projects (annually for IMP/Basin-Wide Plan/PRRIP reporting and for Robust Review purposes).
+Techniques which can be actively managed and returned to the stream do have benefits that are different from those that are passive (timing and volume of return is uncontrolled, unmanaged, unknown).
 Conjunctive management projects can be passively managed or actively managed.
-Actively managed projects, such as storage of excess water, can be returned to the stream at a specific time in controlled volumes, Passively managed projects, such as recharge of groundwater through excess flow diversions, return to the stream gradually over time and the rate and volume depends on the underlying aquifer material and proximity to the stream.
+Actively managed projects, such as storage of excess water, can be returned to the stream at a specific